WHAT IS ENDPOINT PROTECTION SOFTWARE?

 When all of these considerations are taken into account, cyber security risks are expanding at an unprecedented rate.
 Shifting security perimeters requires the addition of new levels of security via endpoint protection software.

-Types of Endpoint Protection Software
+Types of Endpoint Security Software

 1. Anti-malware: One of the initial forms of endpoint protection software is anti-malware.
 It is created to stop malware from penetrating an IT system through endpoint protection.
 One of the usual examples of malware infection comes from harmless email attachments.
 Once downloaded, they easily spread throughout the network.
 With antimalware, suspicious files are detected and either quarantined or eliminated.
 This solution can spot different kinds of threats like rootkits, ransomware, and anti-phishing security.

 2. Data Loss Prevention (DLP): DLP endpoint protection software implements data sharing standards and prevents certain types of content from being transferred outside the company.
 Take this scenario as an example.
 An employee plans to save a list of clients to a USB drive.
-With DLP endpoint protection software, this action won't be allowed.
+With DLP endpoint security software, this action won't be allowed.
 Data loss prevention software classifies and tracks files, data, emails, and other content - only allowing authorized people to access it.
 DLP is a crucial component of any compliance plan.

 Endpoint Detection and Response (EDR): EDR solutions are designed to continuously monitor threats such as multilayered or coordinated attacks on endpoints.
 They look for any suspicious behavior and send alerts when they detect strange activities.
 EDR gathers a variety of endpoint data so IT departments can get a good look at the endpoint threat environment.
 Its core features include advanced analytics and threat hunting.